-Any new water system treating surface water such as BDD is required to monitor cryptosporidium for 24 consecutive months.
-At the BDD the untreated raw Rio Grande water cryptosporidium test results range from 0 to 0.4 oocysts/L. BDD began a second round of sampling, one sample a month, starting in October 2015 and scheduled to end in September 2017.
-No cryptosporidium oocysts have been detected since monitoring began in October 2015 (through December 2016).
+Any new water system treating surface water such as BDD is required to monitor Cryptosporidium for 24 consecutive months.
+At the BDD the untreated raw Rio Grande water Cryptosporidium test results ranged from 0 to 0.4 oocysts/L. BDD began a second round of sampling, one sample a month, starting in October 2015 and ending September 2017.
+No Cryptosporidium oocysts were detected during the second round of sampling (October 2015 to September 2017, except July 2017 (0.1 oocysts/L), and consequently no additional treatment at the Buckman Regional Water Treatment Facility is necessary.